 If the site was an alignment and not a circle then the line of these stones would have continued the curve formed by the three stones still in their original positions or formed two parallel rows, part of which survives as the two western stones - without knowing the original number and location of the stones it is impossible to tell.

 Blakey Topping seen from the west.

-The two western stones from the alignment.
+A rather distant shot of the two western stones of the alignment.

 Back to Map | Home